 Primarily a collection of news links about all 11 Horizon League teams on a daily basis, culled from online newspapers, school athletic websites, the conference website, and school newspapers, plus some other content from time to time.

-Golden Grizzlies.
-Finley Woodward was all over the floor making
+more established Golden Grizzlies.
+Finley Woodward was all over the floor

-productive plays and igniting the Jags' offense.
-That's been the key all
+making productive plays and igniting the Jags' offense.
+That's been the key

-instead of just straight-up hell on wheels basketball.
-This win at
+of just straight-up hell on wheels basketball.
+This win at Oakland shows

-Oakland shows that it can work against the top of the league and should
+that it can work against the top of the league and should provide needed

-provide needed confidence headed into the second half of conference
+confidence headed into the second half of conference play.

 HONORABLE MENTION: REMAINING CONFERENCE AWARDS